epfl-ada/ada-2020-project-milestone-p3-p3_adaimb/README.md

 Perform a seasonal autoregressive model on the initial claims dataset between 2007 and 2011 (base model) and then do the same with trends features.
 Compute the overall MAE and the MAE during the four periods described in Table 1 as turning points.

 **Q2**

-Perform a seasonal autoregressive model on the initial claims dataset between 20012 and 2020 (base model) and then do the same with trends features.
+Perform a seasonal autoregressive model on the initial claims dataset between 2011 and 2020 (base model) and then do the same with trends features.
 Compute the overall MAE.

 **Q3**

-Perform a seasonal autoregressive model on the birht rate dataset between 2004 and 2011 (base model) and then do the same with trends features *pregnancy, maternity and ovulation*.
-Compute the overall MAE and interpret the results.
+Perform a seasonal autoregressive model on the exchange rate dataset between 2004 and 2011 (base model) and then do the same with trends features *Euro/Dollar, Inflation and Prices*.
+Compute the overall MAE.

  **Proposed timeline**

-Week 1 (Nov.
+**Week 1 (Nov.
 30th to Dec.
-6th)
+6th)**

 Questions 1 and 2.
 Seasonal autoregressive model on the initial claims dataset Results interpretation and figure.

-Week 2 (Dec.
+**Week 2 (Dec.
 7th to Dec.
-13th)
+13th)**

 Question 3.
 Seasonal autoregressive model on the exchange rate dataset.
 Results interpretation and figure.

-Week 3 (Dec 14th to Dec 18th)
+**Week 3 (Dec 14th to Dec 18th)**

 Write the report and the pitch for the video.
 Make conclusions.

 **Organization within the team**

-Week 1:
+**Week 1:**

 Victoria: builds the model and compute accuracy